James Berry

 Experience & expertise

-James is recognised in the legal directories as a leading junior in Inquests & Inquiries, Police Law, for which Chambers & Partners ranks him in “Band 1” and Professional Discipline, for which he was awarded “Professional Discipline Junior of the Year” at the 2020 Chambers Bar Awards.
-His practice also encompasses judicial review, healthcare, employment, human rights, information and general civil law.
+James is recognised in the legal directories as a leading junior in Inquests & Inquiries and Police Law, for which Chambers & Partners ranks him in “Band 1” and Professional Discipline, for which he was awarded “Professional Discipline Junior of the Year” at the 2020 Chambers Bar Awards.
+His practice also encompasses judicial review, healthcare, Court of Protection medical treatment, employment, human rights and general civil law.
 He was shortlisted for the Public Services and Charities Junior of the Year Award at The Legal 500 UK Bar Awards 2023.

 James is a member of the Attorney General’s B Panel.
 He holds law degrees from UCL (1st Class Honours) and Harvard Law School.
 He acts as legal advisor to the National Police Chiefs’ Council’s Human Rights Committee.

-His current cases include the Undercover Policing Inquiry, the Guildford Pub Bombings Inquests, the Inquests into the deaths the victims of the ‘Grindr killer’ as well as a number of important judicial reviews, complex professional disciplinary proceedings and high value civil claims.
+His current cases include the Undercover Policing and Dawn Sturgess (Salisbury poisonings) Inquiries, a number of important judicial review claims, complex professional disciplinary proceedings and high value civil claims including those arising from the Manchester Arena Bombing.

 Inquests, Inquiries AND INVESTIGATIONS

-James was ranked as a leading junior for Inquests & Inquiries in Chambers & Partners and the Legal 500 2020.
+James is ranked as a leading junior for Inquests & Inquiries in Chambers & Partners and the Legal 500.
 He has appeared in many of the most significant recent inquests and public inquiries, and numerous multi-day Article 2 jury inquests.

-For over a decade James has represented bereaved families and individuals or bodies designated as ‘interested persons’ at inquests or ‘core participants’ at public inquiries including NHS and private sector healthcare providers, healthcare professionals, public and private prison providers, police forces and police officers.
+For over a 15 years James has represented bereaved families and individuals or bodies designated as ‘interested persons’ at inquests or ‘core participants’ at public inquiries including NHS and private sector healthcare providers, healthcare professionals, public and private prison providers, police forces and police officers.

 James is an expert in coronial and public inquiry law and the requirements of an Article 2 ECHR compliant investigation.
-He has advised and appeared in judicial review proceedings on behalf of Coroners and Interested Persons where a Coroner’s decision is being challenged.
+He has advised and appeared in judicial review proceedings on behalf of Coroners and Interested Persons where a Coroner’s decision is being challenged and advised in applications for Attorney General’s fiat.

 Public Inquiries